multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 s3-deploy for vue-cli
 ===

+CALL FOR CONTRIBUTORS
+===
+If you'd like to participate in the development and maintenance of this plugin, please open an issue and request to be added.
+Thanks all for their contributions so far!

+Usage
+===

 [![npm version](https://badge.fury.io/js/vue-cli-plugin-s3-deploy.svg)](https://badge.fury.io/js/vue-cli-plugin-s3-deploy)

 This [vue-cli](https://github.com/vuejs/vue-cli) plugin aims to make it easier to deploy a built Vue.js app to an S3 bucket.